pjakiela/ECON523/exercises/E4-DD2.md

 This generates a new variable, `tba`, that is the same as the `m3g` variable except that `tba` is equal to missing for all observations where `m3g` is equal to 9.
 (It is usually better to generate a new variable instead of modifying the variables in your raw data set, because you don't want to make mistakes that you cannot undo.)
 Confirm that your new variable, `tba`, is a dummy variable.

+### Question 6

 Use the command

 ```
 tab tba, m